-You can have an opinion on the bench press but it has its purpose, people will keep doing it in the gym and it is an important measure of performance in sport, especially American football.
+You can have an opinion on the bench press, but it has its purpose.
+People will keep doing it in the gym, which is an important measure of performance in sports, especially American football.
 When it comes to physical performance tests, there are some mistakes that people make time and time again.
 In this article, we’ll outline three common mistakes people make when performing bench press tests as part of an employee physical test.

 I have a guest article from Chandler Marchman on common mistakes people make when performing the bench press test.